RedZunder/Mavlink-serial/README.md

 Now, if we launch [Mission Planner](https://ardupilot.org/planner/docs/mission-planner-overview.html) the program will automatically recognize the drone in the same network and connect to it.
 Now that it is connected, we use [Wireshark](https://www.wireshark.org) to capture Mavlink packages and save them for later use during testing.

+We can now connect the TX module to the STM32 board via half-duplex UART.
+The UART2 is configured with internal pull-up for the pin, with a baud rate of 115200.

 - [x] Basic decoding function
   - [x] `decode_mavlink_mssg` decodes [messages of type Mavlink](https://mavlink.io/en/messages/common.html)</details>